Simplix-Softworks/SimplixStorage/README.md

 For more details, see the [wiki](https://github.com/Simplix-Softworks/SimplixStorage/wiki)

 <br>
-At the moment SimplixStorage supports four file types:
+At the moment SimplixStorage supports three file types:
 <br>

 #### Json: